 One or more family members can attend sessions to discuss concerns and issues pertaining to their family of origin as well as their nuclear and/or extended family.
-In these sessions I am committed to doing my best to not take sides with any member of the relationship system.
+A Bowen Family Systems framework requires the family therapist (or coach) to maintain neutrality toward all family members.

 As entrenched or unhelpful cyclical relationship patterns become more evident I encourage family members to practice and observe the things learned in counselling, between sessions.

 Parents are an invaluable support for the therapeutic process of symptomatic children and teenagers.
-I ask that one or both parents attend sessions.
 Parents are also encouraged to attend consultations on their own to benefit from parenting-coaching to enhance their child’s resilience and be their best possible resource.

 From time to time I facilitate therapy groups, mindfulness based groups or professional development groups.